-How Flosum Helps You Comply with 21 CFR Part 11
+How Flosum Helps in Salesforce 21 CFR Part 11 Compliance

 Businesses that operate in an industry regulated by the Food and Drug Association (FDA) should be familiar with Title 21 CFR Part 11.
 If your business operates in the life sciences space, this regulation applies to your organization.
 Commonly referred to as Part 11, this legislation impacts the way the life science companies manage their applications and data because of the consequences on consumers.
 A poorly tested drug or a software malfunction in a medical device can cause serious harm to a patient.
 To avoid such incidents and to bring more regulation to the industry, the FDA has instituted 21 CFR Part 11.

 21 CFR Part 11 lists the guidelines that life sciences organizations need to follow when managing data and applications.
 The FDA requires that organizations involved in data collection and reporting, adhere to processes that ensure the integrity of the data at all times.
 In this way, the FDA can ensure that only the highest quality products reach consumers, and those that are defective are identified early on and handled responsibly.

 Who needs to comply with 21 CFR Part 11?

 There are primarily three types of environments that need to comply with 21 CFR Part 11: